 The Lesson to be Learned

 Just like any other idle or unused cloud resource, unused reserved instances can only do one thing – waste your money.
 Cloud services were meant to help you keep infrastructure costs in check, but only if you use them smartly.
-Optimize your cloud spend with awareness of your usage, ongoing insight into your infrastructure needs, and running instances only when you need them.
+Does all this sound complex to manage?
+That’s because it is.
+Take the DIY route by keeping an eye on your infrastructure, or put our automated solution to work and check out our Reserved Instance manager.